Summary of this article

 Sell-Off In US Stock Market

 Wall Street's main indices witnessed sell-off overnight as investors remained cautious amid little sign of de-escalation in the ongoing US–Israel war with Iran.
-Concerns that elevated oil prices could keep inflation high have also raised fears that the Federal Reserve may delay cutting interest rates.
+Concerns that elevated oil prices could keep inflation high have also raised fears that the US Federal Reserve may delay cutting interest rates.

 Dow Jones closed 1.56 per cent lower, the tech-heavy Nasdaq Composite ended 1.78 per cent lower, and the S&P 500 settled 1.52 per cent down.